Esztergb/note-taker/README.md

 [Heroku Page](https://git.heroku.com/radiant-shore-40784.git)

 ##  Credits
 Thank you for tips and sugestions from Bootcamp instructors and classmates.
 I have used https://www.w3schools.com/ and https://www.stackoverflow.com to research information.
 Did not work with tutor this week.
-Codes were based on mini project mainly and some other modules from bootcamp.
+Codes were based on mini project and some other modules from bootcamp.
+I received help from tutor Dru Sanchez as well.